fsuri/Basil_SOSP21_artifact/README.md

       - Smallbank: Throughput: ~6.4k tx/s Latency: ~42 ms
       - Retwis: Throughput: ~5.2k tx/s, Latency: ~48 ms

       > :warning: **[WARNING]**: Hotstuffs performance is quite volatile with respect to total number of clients and the batch size specified.
 Since the Hotstuff protocol uses a pipelined consensus mechanism, it requires at least `batch_size x 4` active client requests per shard at any given time for progress.
 Using too few clients, and too large of a batch size will get Hotstuff stuck.
 In turn, using too many total clients will result in contention that is too high, causing exponential backoffs which leads to few active clients, hence slowing down the remaining active clients.
 These slow downs in turn lead to more contention and aborts, resulting in no throughput.
-The configs provided by us roughly capture the window of balance that allows for peak thorughput.
+The configs provided by us roughly capture the window of balance that allows for peak throughput. \

-   4. TxBFTSmart:
+   4. **TxBFTSmart**:
    > :warning: Make sure to run on branch `TxBFTSmart`.
 Build the binaries before running (see instructions above)

    Use the configurations under `/experiment-configs/1-Workloads/4.TxBFTSmart`.
 Before running these configs, you must configure Hotstuff using the instructions from section "1) Pre-configurations for Hotstuff and BFTSmart" (see above).
 You can, but do not need to manually set the batch size for BFTSmart (see optional instruction below).
 Note, that you must re-run `src/scripts/one_step_config.sh` **after** updating the batch size and **before** starting an experiment.